Neutrino-nucleus interactions and the determination of oscillation parameters: The electron-nucleus cross section

-The oxygen spectral function of \textcite{Benhar05}, obtained using the LDA approximation, is shown in Fig.~\ref{pke16O}.
+The oxygen spectral function of Ref.~\cite{Benhar05}, obtained within the LDA approximation using the results of nuclear matter calculations performed in Correlated Basis Function (CBF) perturbation theory, is shown in Fig.~\ref{pke16O}.
 The peaks corresponding to the shell model states are clearly visible, as is the broad background contribution arising from removal of a nucleon belonging to a correlated pair.

-A very important consequence of the presence of the continuum contribution to the spectral function is that Eq.~\eqref{sigma1}, in addition to single-nucleon knock out processes, in which the target nucleus is left in a bound one particle-one hole (1p1h) state, also describes interactions leading to the excitation of two particle-two hole (2p2h) final states.
-As an example, Fig. \ref{2bbreak}, shows the inclusive electron-carbon cross section in the QE channel, at beam energy $E_e = 730 \ {\rm MeV}$ and scattering angle $\theta_e = 37 \ {\rm deg}$.
-The solid and dashed lines correspond to the contributions of processes involving 1p1h and 2p2h final states, respectively.
+A very important consequence of the presence of the continuum component of the spectral function is that Eq.~\eqref{sigma1}, in addition to single-nucleon knock out processes\textemdash in which the target nucleus is left in a bound one-particle\textendash one-hole (1p1h) state\textemdash also describes interactions leading to the excitation of two-particle\textendash two-hole (2p2h) final states.
+As an example, Fig.~\ref{2bbreak}, shows the inclusive electron-carbon cross section in the QE channel, at beam energy $E_e = 961 \ {\rm MeV}$ and scattering angle $\theta_e = 37.5 \ {\rm deg}$.
+The dot-dash and dashed lines, obtained using Eq. \eqref{sigma1} and the carbon spectral function of Ref.~\cite{LDA}, correspond to the cross sections of processes involving 1p1h and 2p2h final states, respectively, while the solid line shows the results of the full calculation.

+Note that the 2p2h contribution displayed in Fig.~\ref{2bbreak} originates from initial state dynamics only, and would be vanishing in the absence of ground-state correlations.
+The appearance of additional 2p2h contributions arising form FSI will be discussed in Section~\ref{fsi}.